OpsHubProduct/OpsHub-Docs-Validation-Space/docs/getting-started/registration.md

   <img src="../assets/Freemium_Registration_Mode_Existing_Code_1.PNG" />
 </p>

-> 📌 When you are using this option for upgrading OpsHub Integration Manager, You should have the latest Application Backup as described [here](../manage/upgrade/taking-application-backup.md).
+> 📌 When you are using this option for upgrading <code class="expression">space.vars.SITENAME</code>, You should have the latest Application Backup as described [here](../manage/upgrade/taking-application-backup.md).

 Once you select **Use an Existing Verification Code** option, you will see the screen shown below.
 Enter the Verification code and continue installation/upgradation.